 3. Sunglasses or Sun visor

-Add sunglasses or a sun visor to your packing list.
+Add sunglasses or a sun visor to your day hiking gear checklist.
 Simple, yet so helpful when you’re squinting into the sun on the trail.

 4. Cap or hat